sjinnovation/CollabAI/README.md

 If you would like to contribute to the project, we welcome your contributions!
 Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-Feel free to submit bug reports, suggest new features, or send pull requests to help improve the project.
+Feel free to raise issues, suggest new features, or send pull requests to help improve the project.
 Your involvement is greatly appreciated!

-Thank you for considering contributing to our project!
+Thank you for contributing to our project!

 ## License